Allen B. DuMont: DuMont Television Network

 The DuMont Television Network was not an unqualified success, being faced with the major problem of how to make a profit without the benefit of an already established radio network as a base.
 After ten years, DuMont shuttered the network and sold what remained of his television operations to John Kluge in 1956, which Kluge renamed Metromedia.
 DuMont's partner, Thomas T. Goldsmith (for whom the Washington, D.C. station WTTG was named), remained on Metromedia's board of directors from this time all the way until Kluge sold the stations to the Fox Television Stations Group in 1986, when the Fox network was formed.

 Awards, family and later life

 DuMont was the first to provide funding for educational television broadcasting.
 He was the recipient of numerous honorary degrees and awards, among them the Cross of Knight awarded by the French Government, the Horatio Alger Award, the Westinghouse Award, and the DeForest Medal.
 He is also a holder of over 30 patents in cathode-ray tubes and other television equipment.

 DuMont enjoyed sailing.
 He owned a cruiser, the Hurricane III.
 He would participate in boat races and compete in navigation skills competition, winning three national championships.
 He died in 1965 and is buried in Mount Hebron Cemetery in Montclair, New Jersey.
 He was survived by his wife Ethel and their two children, Allen Jr. and Yvonne.
-The television center at Montclair State University bears his name and produces programs for the NJTV system (formerly New Jersey Network).
+The television center at Montclair State University bears his name and produces programs for the NJTV system (formerly New Jersey Network, now NJ PBS).